As global economic fears are escalating, we thought it timely to update our network on our views.

-As global economic fears are escalating, we thought it timely to update our existing clients on our views.
+As global economic fears are escalating, we thought it timely to update our network on our views.
 We wish to highlight four points:

 • We are not viral disease experts and are not qualified to predict the ultimate health impact of COVID-19.